 Transport connections are available from the end of the Greenstone Track to Glenorchy, or from the Divide on the Milford Road.

-- There are no heating or cooking facilities in Boundary or Taipo Huts so portable stoves must be carried.
+- There are no heating facilities in Boundary or Taipo Huts, and no cooking facilities in any of the huts, so portable stoves must be carried.

 - The water supply is turned off in Careys, Boundary and Taipo Huts from May until October.

 - Fires are prohibited on the Mavora - Greenstone Walkway, except at Greenstone and Careys Huts.

 - No vehicles, including mountain and trail bikes, are to be taken past Boundary hut onto Elfin Bay Station.

 - Dogs and firearms are prohibited beyond Boundary Hut.

 There is a locked gate on the track along North Mavora Lake

 Motor vehicle users must follow the access rules and register to receive the gate code.
 Vehicle access is not allowed past Boundary and Forks huts.

 |Te Rua-o-te-moko / Fiordland National Park Visitor Centre|